mehmandarov/mehmandarov.github.io/_posts/2016-07-23-five-pillars-of-a-good-maven-project.markdown

 [Apache Maven][18] is a build automation tool used primarily for Java projects.
 It has been around for a while, and it does not seem to be going anywhere anytime soon (whether some of you like it or not).
 Recently, it has been confirmed yet again, this time in ZeroTurnaround's [Java Tools and Technologies Landscape Report 2016][1] (see the _Build Tools_ section).

 The good thing about Maven is that you can do almost anything with it and its plugins.
-With such a great ecosystem of plugins, able to do nearly anything, one might wonder where to begin when setting up a new Maven project, or improving your old one.
+With such a great ecosystem of plugins, able to do nearly anything, one might wonder where to begin when setting up a new Maven project or improving your old one.

 I usually like to think of five main categories – or pillars – that we will be looking into in this post.
 Each category will have a set of example plugins that are meant to serve merely as a starting point.

-In this post I will assume that you have some experience with build tools in general, and Maven in particular.
+In this post, I will assume that you have some experience with build tools in general and Maven in particular.

 ---

 ## 1. Technical Aspects

 First of all, you would like to make sure that all the technical stuff is in place.
-You might want to automate the packaging, the checks if the project is running latest version of all artifacts, that all the dependencies are met, and that the unused dependencies are removed.
+You might want to automate the packaging, the checks if the project is running the latest version of all artifacts, that all the dependencies are met, and that the unused dependencies are removed.
 You might even want to define your own rules for all the things that cause troubles, or just simply annoy you down the line, making the build fail if they are not met.

-With all that automation in place you will be getting predictable results and nice packaging from the first day of the project.
+With all that automation in place, you will be getting predictable results and nice packaging from the first day of the project.

 Some of the plugins that should be mentioned here: